 The 20 Best Fruitcakes to Order Online 2022

-We’ve rounded up the best fruitcakes you can buy.
+We’ve rounded up the best fruitcakes you can buy online.
 But fruitcake isn’t just for the holidays anymore.
 Fruitcake has been “discovered” by endurance athletes, hikers, bikers, and others as the ideal energy snack, often replacing energy bars as a healthier—and so much more delicious—fruit and nut alternative.
 We happen to agree.
-Below you’ll find the most delicious fruitcakes to order online all year long.
+Below you’ll find the best fruitcakes to order online all year long.

 The Best Fruit Cake to Buy?
 It’s Complicated